What Is Gated Content? [All Encompassing Guide to Gated Content]

 Gated content is content that requires information for someone to view, read, or watch it.
 The purpose of this content is to generate leads for your business.
 You obtain leads by having them submit their information so you can contact them in the future, like through email marketing.

-As a result, fewer people see your content when it’s gated.
+As a result, fewer people will see gated content.

 Ungated content is material that doesn’t require anybody to submit information to access it.
 If a user visits the website with the content, they can read or watch it immediately.
 This content can sometimes have a voluntary sign-up to get more content, but it doesn’t bar users from reading the original content.